 BS Degree – Code #1603

-This program has a series of technical courses designed to familiarize the graduate with all aspects of construction management; a series of related courses in math, science, and several business courses which give the graduate a broad-based education that will provide the skills needed in a leadership role in today’s construction business.
+This program has a series of courses designed to familiarize the graduate with all aspects of construction management.
+Technical coursework is combined with specific construction management courses as well as several business courses, giving the graduate a broad-based education that will provide the skills needed for a leadership role in today’s construction business.

 Students from the CMET programs won the 2000 Associated Schools of Construction Northeast Regional Heavy/Highway Construction Management Competition.
 Alfred State students compete annually against other colleges in the northeast that have construction management programs.